tsmx/secure-config-tool/README.md

 MySecret
 ```

-Decrypts a single vaule string for testing purposes.
+Decrypts a single value string for testing purposes.

 ## Test